hamdyKouta1/school_management_system/DOCS/02-Documentation/README.md

 - Password hashing using BCrypt
 - Role-based access control (USER and ADMIN roles)
+- Password recovery with OTP (One-Time Password) verification
 - CORS configuration for frontend access
 - Security headers to prevent common web vulnerabilities

+### Password Recovery

+The system includes a secure password recovery mechanism:

+- Users can request a password reset using their username
+- A 6-digit OTP is generated and sent via email
+- OTPs expire after 15 minutes for security
+- Users must provide the OTP and new password to complete the reset
+- All password recovery attempts are logged for security monitoring

 ## Debugging